Click here for a PDF version of the Rules and Regulations.

 Sculpture: Three-dimensional original work created in any medium.

-Wearable Art: Handmade hats, belts, clothing of any kind apply in this category.
-All designs and creations must be cut and assembled by the artist.
+Wearable Art: Handmade hats, belts, and clothing of any kind apply in this category.
+All designs and creations must be designed, cut, and assembled by the artist.
 Labels must disclose the artist name.

 Wood: Original works in wood that are hand-tooled, machine-worked, turned or carved.